 Featuring one of my favourite Australian Natural History Artists ~ Ellis Rowan.
-She was a remarkable woman who led a remarkable life, a prolific artist, naturalist and explorer whos work, though uniquly unrefined in some ways is absulutely, deliciously, unmistakably magical… She is certainly my kind of woman!
+She was a remarkable woman who led a remarkable life, a prolific artist, naturalist and explorer whos work, though uniquely unrefined in some ways is absolutely, deliciously, unmistakably magical… She is certainly my kind of woman!
 I thought id feature her work and life here today as she is completely inspiring ~ enjoy!

 An excerpt from the Australian Dictionary of Biography site ‘Ellis Rowan was a small, strong-willed yet fascinating woman, an enigmatic character who forged her way through life, captivating others while pursuing her ultimate goal—the finding and painting of wildflowers, birds, insects and butterflies of many countries, often for the first time.
 Many were classified and named by the government botanist Sir Ferdinand Mueller.

 In 1879-93 Ellis Rowan exhibited her work in international exhibitions in Australia, India, England, Europe and the United States of America and in that time was awarded 10 gold medals, 15 silver and 4 bronze.
 In 1888 at Melbourne’s Centennial International Exhibition she was awarded the highest honours, which brought a measure of envy from a few artists who considered flower painting an inferior art.